gitlabhq/gitlabhq/doc/administration/restart_gitlab.md

 Notice that all services say `ok: run`.

-Sometimes, components time out during the restart and sometimes they get stuck.
+Sometimes, components time out (look for `timeout` in the logs) during the restart and sometimes they get stuck.
 In that case, you can use `gitlab-ctl kill <service>` to send the `SIGKILL` signal to the service, for example `sidekiq`.
 After that, a restart should perform fine.